christophwille/dotnet-opa-wasm/README.md

 Call Open Policy Agent (OPA) policies in WASM (Web Assembly) from C# .NET Core

-A working sample is in PlayGround.
+A working sample is in PlayGroundApp.
 It mirrors the node sample, but not the node library (currently builtins not hooked up properly).

 ## References